gabyx/Technical-Markdown/Readme.md

 You can also use the ignored [.envrc](.envrc) file with [direnv](https://github.com/direnv/direnv).

-The VS Code tasks **dont have this caveat**, since we inject the `${config:python.pythonPath}` directly and modify the environement.

 # Building and Viewing

-Normally the use of the [Markdown Preview Enhanced](https://github.com/shd101wyy/vscode-markdown-preview-enhanced) is for simple previewing.
-However, we use priorily **only** the pandoc pipeline for the conversion as it is the most powerful and most customizable and well testet tool for markdown conversion.
-All the conversion is done in the background continuously:

 Run the following tasks defined in [tasks.json](.vscode/tasks.json) from VS Code or use the following shell commands: